 These same analytics applications are often paired with advanced access control, where they double-check and verify the identity of anyone attempting to enter secure areas by comparing their image with one stored in the credential database.

 Many large tech offices may also want to employ LPR’s to monitor any traffic parking in front of their building or in the company garage.
 Linking LPR cameras with analytics opens a number of options for real-time monitoring of all entering and exiting vehicles, as well as for creating logs of all entering vehicles.

 Security camera coverage in older buildings and high-rises – including many found in the Tenderloin and around Union Square – often require less wide-angle field-of-view, instead focusing on covering the many odd angles and small entrances frequently found in older buildings.

 Security Camera Installation and Infrastructure Challenges in San Francisco

 In that same vein, reliable and affordable internet access is a challenge for some businesses – even in the world’s tech capital.
-Older, smaller buildings in certain areas of the city, particularly many neighborhoods further out – can have trouble with getting fast and reliable internet service installed at affordable prices.
-Internet access, is course, necessary for many security camera systems and those with remote access.
+Older, smaller buildings in certain areas of the city, particularly many neighborhoods further out, can have trouble with getting fast and reliable internet service installed at affordable prices.
+Internet access, of course, is necessary for many security camera systems and those with remote access.

 In true Bay Area fashion, however, smaller ISP’s (such as MonkeyBrains) have sprung up to solve this problem, installing fixed-wireless broadband in various neighborhoods around the city to bring internet service to hard-to-reach places.